birkin/primo_functional_tests/scratch_file.md

 √ work on writing TO gsheet.

-- write actual data
+√ write actual data
-    - sort list of dicts by mms_id
+    √ sort list of dicts by mms_id
-    - for each, write check result
+    √ for each, write check result

-    - wait... do I really have to sort these?
+- show non-found title in red

 - maybe attach a 'meta' note to cell A1 or A2?

-- identfiy record info.
+- identfiy record info (location/status)

 - separate non-logged in & logged-in tests